linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 Additionally, the hedge fund manager earns interest on the cash proceeds received from the short sale of stock.
 This is known as the "short rebate."
 The cash proceeds remain with the hedge fund manager's prime broker, but the hedge fund manager is entitled to the interest earned on the cash balance from the short sale (a rebate).
 We assume that the hedge fund manager receives a short rebate of  $4.5\%$ .
 Therefore, if the hedge fund manager holds the convertible arbitrage position for one year, he expects to earn interest not only from his long bond position, but also from his short stock position.

 The catch to this arbitrage is that the price of the underlying stock may change as well as the price of the bond.
-Assume the price of the stock increases to  $47 and the price of the convertible bond increases to$ 920.
+Assume the price of the stock increases to  \$47 and the price of the convertible bond increases to\$ 920.
 If the hedge fund manager does not adjust the hedge ratio during the holding period, the total return for this arbitrage will be:

 Appreciation of bond price:  $10 \times ($ 920 - $900) = $200

 Appreciation of stock price:  $100 \times ($ 45 - $47) = -$200

-Interest on bonds:  $10 \times \$ 1,000 \times 7.5\% = \ $750$
+Interest on bonds:  $10 \times \$ 1,000 \times 7.5\% = \ $750\$

-Short rebate:  $100 \times \$ 45 \times 4.5\% = \ $202.50 / \$952.50$  Total:
+Short rebate:  $100 \times \$ 45 \times 4.5\% = \ $202.50 / \$952.50\$  Total:

 If the hedge fund manager paid for the 10 bonds without using any leverage, the holding period return is: